 As the law currently stands, every “male citizen” and immigrant — regardless of legal status — between the ages of 18 and 26 must register with the Selective Service System, the agency responsible for running a draft.
 Rep. Chrissy Houlahan of Pennsylvania, a Democrat and former U.S. Air Force officer, wants to strike the word “male” from the bill and expand the registration to all Americans, regardless of race, color, sex or gender.

-Houlahan introduced an amendment to the 2022 National Defense Authorization Act (NDAA) this year that would require women to register for the first time in U.S. history.
-The bill passed in the House in September and continues to be negotiated in the Senate.
+Houlahan introduced an amendment to the 2022 National Defense Authorization Act (NDAA) that would require women to register for the first time in U.S. history.
 Opening up the selective service to all genders has bipartisan support in Congress, but some of the loudest opposition stems from conservatives who have said America’s “daughters, sisters and wives” should not be compelled to “fight our wars.”

-The amendment, however, did not make it into the version of the NDAA that the House passed on Tuesday.
+The amendment, however, did not make it into the version of the NDAA that the House passed in December.

 The military has not issued a draft since 1973 and is unlikely to do so in the foreseeable future.
 Women had previously been ruled ineligible for conscription because of military rules involving combat, but those rules have since been changed.
 Still, the country remains divided on who should be eligible.

 “The military selective service system hasn’t been used to draft Americans in decades — I hope it stays that way,” Houlahan said in a statement.
 “But should our nation face a catastrophe so large we need to activate our selective service system, we must be ready to have all hands on deck.
 That includes women.”

 Everyone, including women, would be required to register with Selective Services when they turned 18.
 However, registration does not equal mandatory conscription.
 Involuntary summons have been used only a handful of times, most recently during the Vietnam War.